 Usually refers to the separate panel or panels in a door frame.

-In a double-hung window, a strip of wood applied to the jamb to separate
+In a double-hung window, a strip of wood applied to the jamb to separate the sash.

 Passive solar collector